 - Drain the water and rinse the peas to remove any residual field or factory dirt.
 Return the peas to the dutch oven and cover them with 4 inches of water.
 Bring this water up to a boil over medium-high heat.

-- Reduce the cooking temperature to medium-low after the water comes to a boil.
-Cover the pot and simmer the black eyed peas for 45 minutes or until al dente.
+- Reduce the heat to medium-low once the water comes to a boil.
+Cover the pot and simmer the peas for 45 minutes or until al dente.

 Make the Garlic-Ginger Vinaigrette